Teaching at the Right Level (TaRL) Webinar Series

 - Maintaining Quality at Scale

-In collaboration with Pratham, J-PAL Africa is developing a website which will include key implementation details and resources on the Teaching at the Right Level (TaRL) methodology.
+In collaboration with Pratham, J-PAL Africa has developed a website which will includes key implementation details and resources on the Teaching at the Right Level (TaRL) approach.
 When coupled with process support, the TaRL website can assist organizations to design effective TaRL programs.
-To make the website as useful as possible for implementing organizations and governments, we would appreciate if you could take a few minutes to fill out a short survey about your needs and interests.
-It should take no more than five minutes.
+Visit the website to learn more.

 Session 1: What is Teaching at the Right Level (TaRL)?